dwyl/book/manuscript/01-intro-why.md

 You *could* just jump straight in/on your vehicle and get going without reading a map (*and hope to get there*) or take the extra few seconds to carefully input the destination into a GPS (*with turn-by-turn directions*)

+## X. Repeatability

+> "*It was working on my machine this morning...*"

+How many times have you heard this?

 ## 4. Innovation

 Having a reliable codebase means you can innovate faster without fear of breaking existing functionality.

 ## 5. Happiness